Agent Runtime Concepts

 - performs any side effect that the brief itself requires

 This means a "task creation" script or workflow must stop at publication.
 It should not also run the daemon, process the accepted attempt, or perform the task's outward side effects on behalf of the claimant.
-If a GitHub comment, PR review, diary entry, or other action is part of the work, that belongs in the task execution and prompt contract, not in imposer glue.
+If a GitHub comment, PR review, diary entry, or other action is part of the work, that belongs in the task execution and prompt contract, not in proposer glue.

 Lifecycle